lpzraf/python-postgresql-movies-app/README.md

-## Movie Watch App: Built with Python and SQLite
+## Movie Watch App: Built with Python and PostgreSQL

 ### To run:
 1. Fork and clone the repo